Predication (computer architecture): History

 In the Hewlett-Packard/Intel IA-64 architecture, most instructions are predicated.
 The predicates are stored in 64 special-purpose predicate registers; and one of the predicate registers is always true so that unpredicated instructions are simply instructions predicated with the value true.
 The use of predication is essential in IA-64's implementation of software pipelining because it avoids the need for writing separated code for prologs and epilogs.

 In the x86 architecture, a family of conditional move instructions (CMOV and FCMOV) were added to the architecture by the Intel Pentium Pro (1995) processor.
 The CMOV instructions copied the contents of the source register to the destination register depending on a predicate supplied by the value of the flag register.

 In the ARM architecture, the original 32-bit instruction set provides a feature called conditional execution that allows most instructions to be predicated by one of 13 predicates that are based on some combination of the four condition codes set by the previous instruction.
 ARM's Thumb instruction set (1994) dropped conditional execution to reduce the size of instructions so they could fit in 16 bits, but its successor, Thumb-2 (2003) overcame this problem by using a special instruction which has no effect other than to supply predicates for the following four instructions.
 The 64-bit instruction set introduced in ARMv8-A (2011) replaced conditional execution with conditional selection instructions.

 SIMD, SIMT and vector predication

-Some SIMD instruction sets, like AVX2, have the ability to use a logical mask to conditionally load/store values to memory, a parallel form of the conditional move, and may also apply individual mask bits to individual arithmetic units executing a parallel operation.
-The technique is known in Flynn's taxonomy as "associative processing".
+Some SIMD within a register instruction sets, like AVX2, have the ability to use a logical mask to conditionally load/store values to memory, in a parallel form of the conditional move.
+They may also apply individual mask bits to individual arithmetic units executing a parallel operation.
+One predicate mask bit is available for each sub-word of the SWAR register or each load/store value.

+This form of multi-bit predication is also used in vector processors at the element level (synonymous with SWAR sub-words):